30 October 2019

 Written Standard Operating Procedures (SOPs)

 This overview of USP 800 is limited.
 Be sure to consult your state board of pharmacy and other related accrediting and regulatory bodies to see what parts of the USP chapters they have adopted.
-The USP 800 reinforces and heightens the awareness of existing regulations and best practices set by NIOSH/Centers for Disease Control (CDC) and of course the Occupational Safety and Health Administration (OSHA).
-For example, USP 800 calls for “personnel who transport, compound, or administer HDs to document their training according to OSHA standards (see OSHA Standard 1910.120 Hazardous Waste Operations and Emergency Response) and other applicable laws and regulations.”
+The USP 800 reinforces and heightens the awareness of existing regulations and best practices set by NIOSH/Centers for Disease Control (CDC) and the Occupational Safety and Health Administration (OSHA).
+For example, USP 800 calls for “personnel who transport, compound, or administer hazardous drugs to document their training according to OSHA standards (see OSHA Standard 1910.120 Hazardous Waste Operations and Emergency Response) and other applicable laws and regulations.”
 Stericycle can help keep your organization complaint and ensure safe and effective disposal of your facilities' pharmaceutical waste streams.

 Interested in Our Solutions?
 We Can Help